-Bad weather moves north as southern storms leave 4 dead
+Bad weather moves into Eastern states; 5 dead in South

 An unidentified man died and two others were injured Thursday when a car hydroplaned in Knoxville, Tennessee, and hit a truck, police said in a news release.

-Other deaths were still under investigation late Thursday and yet to be explicitly connected to the storms.

-In Tennessee, 36-year-old teacher Brooke Sampson was killed and four people were injured when a rain-soaked tree fell on a van carrying Sevierville city employees, officials said.
+And in Tennessee, 36-year-old teacher Brooke Sampson was killed and four people were injured when a rain-soaked tree fell on a van carrying Sevierville city employees, officials said.
 The crash, though still under investigation, appeared to have been weather-related according to preliminary information, said Tennessee Highway Patrol spokesman Lt.
 Bill Miller.

 Flooding, meanwhile, forced rescuers to suspend their search for a vehicle missing with a person inside it in north Alabama’s Buck’s Pocket State Park.
 The vehicle quickly disappeared Wednesday in waters too dangerous for divers to search.